Everyday urban sociology

 Please let me know your thoughts and feedback

 Chapulling in Istanbul

 The colorful stairs of Istanbul’s central Karaköy neighborhood stands as lively remnants of the anti-government Gezi Park protests.
 In 2013, Istanbullular publicly contested the re-development plans for Istanbul’s Taksim Gezi Park, located in the Beyoğlu municipality at the European side of the city.
 What started as a small-scale, local protest quickly spread over the entire country.
-Approximately 5,000 demonstrations took place, involving over 2,5 million civilians across Turkey; more than 8,000 were injured, many seriously, and 22 were killed.
-After a number of weeks, the excessively violent demonstrations died down, leaving the protesters devastated as they realized they lost the battle.
+Eventually, approximately 5,000 demonstrations took place, involving over 2,5 million civilians across Turkey.
+The police responded with brutal force: more than 8,000 were injured, many seriously, and 22 were killed.
+After a number of weeks, the excessively violent clashes died down, leaving the protesters devastated as they realized they lost the battle.
 Tayyip Erdoğan and his AKP party claimed victory, but the local, national and international damage was considerable.

 But how to express discontent in an environment that is undemocratic, brutal and extremely oppressive?
-After the Gezi park riots, quite a few choose an exit strategy and left the city or even country.
-But others stayed and choose a more peaceful form of articulating their resistance: chapulling.
-It started as a response to one of Erdoğan’s comments, namely that the protesters were just looters or marauders, or – in Turkish – çapulcular.
-But this label has brought together people who in humorous but serious ways continued to fight for their democratic rights, for instance by writing graffiti or by painting stairs in rainbow colors.
+After the Gezi park clashes, quite a few chose an exit strategy and left the city or even the country.
+But others stayed and chose a more peaceful form of articulating their resistance: chapulling.
+It started as a response to one of Erdoğan’s out-of-bounds comments, namely that the protesters were just looters or marauders, or – in Turkish – çapulcular.
+Interestingly enough, this label has brought together people who in humorous but serious ways continued to fight for their democratic rights, for instance by spraying graffiti or by painting stairs in rainbow colors.
 In some cases, the authorities or individuals on behalf of the authorities re-painted those stairs grey… to no avail.
-The next day, they were painted in rainbow again.
+The next day, they were painted in rainbow colors again.

 12 October 2020